cunarist/app-template/README.md

 Extra features added to default Flutter template are:

-- Rust integration with ability to use multiple library crates
+- Rust integration with ability to use arbitrary number of library crates
 - MVVM pattern with state management on Rust side
+- Preserving Rust logic on Dart hot reload
 - Convenient app naming and icon generation
-- Convenient environment variable management
+- Convenient configuration management
-- Localization
-- Setting window properties on desktops
+- Setting desktop window properties
-- Preserving Rust logic on Dart hot reload

 ## Platform Support

-Dart and Rust support a variety of platforms: Windows, Linux, macOS, Android, iOS and web.
-However, Cunarist App Template is not yet mature enough to support all of those, though it has enough potential to do so in the future.

-Currently supported platforms in Cunarist App Template are:
+Configuring Flutter project with various platforms is not an easy task.
+It gets much harder when Rust is involved.
+With this template, you don't need to worry about project structure.

 - Windows
 - Linux
 - Android
 - macOS
+- iOS

 ## Contribution